 You will be provided with a bed, bedding, towels, clothing, and personal hygiene items.
-All other areas and household items are shared.
-One Eighty has leadership to assist with supervising and implementing the rules and home upkeep, so that the facility can be a home to those who have nowhere to turn.
+All essential needs are met.
+Other household items are shared.
+One Eighty has staff to assist with supervising and implementing the rules and home upkeep, so that the facility can be a home to those who have nowhere to turn.
 We believe this environment will give you a sense of “family”.
 If needed, clothes can be provided by donations.

 There will be an established daily schedule that each resident will follow, which will include but is not limited to the following:

-Bible Studies, Group Daily Devotions, Worship Times, Grocery Shopping, Events and Social Outings, Exercise Opportunities
+Bible Studies, Group Daily Devotions, Church, Grocery Shopping, Events and Social Outings, Exercise Opportunities

-Classes on topics like: Anger Management, Boundaries, Computer Skills, Individual Advising, Work Ethics, Relationships, Parenting, Employment Preparation Program (including a connection to job services), Emotional Healing, Relapse Prevention, Budgeting, Finances, Health and Nutrition, etc.
+Classes on topics like: Relationships, Employment Preparation, Emotional Healing, Relapse Prevention, Budgeting, Finances, Health and Nutrition, etc.